 Taxonomy: There are 12-13 subspecies recognized, all but one in Eurasia (Pyle 1997).
 The only subspecies in the New World is the introduced vulgaris, which is found over most of Eurasia (Gill and Donsker 2017).

-Resident: Cabe (1993) stated that “Starlings vary regionally and individually in their migration patterns”, and that “breeders south of 40 degrees [latitude] rarely migrate”.
+Resident: Cabe (2020) stated that “Starlings vary regionally and individually in their migration patterns”, and that “breeders south of 40 degrees [latitude] rarely migrate”.
 The southern border of Nebraska follows the 40th latitude.
 Banding data indicate that birds banded in Nebraska tend to be resident.
-Of 30 records of birds banded in Nebraska at all times of the year, all but six were recovered up to eight years later at the same place although at various times of the year.
+Of 30 records of birds banded in Nebraska at all times of the year, all but six were recovered up to eight years later at the same place they were banded although at various times of the year.
 One banded 6 Oct 1982 in Lancaster Co was recovered at the same place 2 Mar 1990.
 On the other hand, however, in its native Europe this species migrates northeast in spring and southwest in fall, a pattern which has carried over to the central United States (Kessel 1953).
 Despite a likely strong resident component, Nebraska banding data support a migratory component of the summer population.
 Recoveries of birds banded in Nebraska were in Iowa, Minnesota, Kansas, Oklahoma, and Nevada, while recoveries in Nebraska were of birds banded in North Dakota, South Dakota, Minnesota, Kansas, Colorado, and Utah.
 Plotting these states on a map shows a northeast-southwest pattern of movement.
 The Nevada record was of a bird banded in Nebraska 20 Jan 1983 and recovered in Nevada 3 Dec 1990.

 Spring: In the north and west, where wintering birds are scarce, arrival dates are concentrated in the period mid-Apr to early May, somewhat later than in southeast Nebraska.
 High Counts (below) suggest that there is a major passage in the southeast in early to mid-Mar, with flocks of adults into mid-Apr.

-Summer: BBS data (Sauer et al 2017) and Breeding Bird Atlas data (Mollhoff 2106) indicate that this species is evenly distributed across Nebraska in summer, perhaps with slightly lower numbers in the Sandhills.
-Mapping on eBird shows a strong bias in distribution towards towns and cities, major roadways, and populated river valleys; this pattern is especially striking in Jun-Jul along and westward near the Platte and North and South Platte River Valleys, but is also obvious along the Elkhorn and Republican River Valleys.
+BBS data (Sauer et al 2017) and Breeding Bird Atlas data (Mollhoff 2106) indicate that this species is evenly distributed across Nebraska in summer, perhaps with slightly lower numbers in the Sandhills.
+Mapping on eBird shows a strong bias in distribution towards towns and cities, major roadways, and populated river valleys; this pattern is especially striking in Jun-Jul along and westward near the Platte and North and South Platte River Valleys but is also obvious along the Elkhorn and Republican River Valleys.

 In North America, starlings generally nest as isolated pairs, but when nest sites are scarce, may nest colonially (Busby and Zimmerman 2001).
 A Nebraska example was six pairs building nests in a single cottonwood near Mitchell, Scotts Bluff Co 8 Apr 2001.